 vii) Extra rehearsals are generally scheduled for Fridays, Saturdays or Sundays.
 Extra rehearsals count towards the 85% attendance policy in order to compete.
 If you want to be in extra pieces or special groups, you must be able to rehearse on weekends.

 i) The Company will perform at Competitions, Basketball half-time shows (alternating between the Boys and Girls games) and other special events as they come up.
 Dancers that do not show up to events without discussing the absence ahead of time with the Director will receive an unexcused absence and possible demerits.

-ii) The goal of the Company is to attend three in-state competitions, one out-of-state competition and one out-of-state workshop (JUMP, NUVO or 24 Seven, etc.).
+ii) The goal of the Company is to attend two in-state competitions and two out-of-state competitions/conventions.
 If the group wants to attend another in-state competition as a company, it will be determined by a majority vote.
 The potential of Nationals may also be added.

 iii) Each member must show they have mastered each routine in order to perform or compete.
 The week prior to registration fees being due for each competition will be an evaluation class for all competition classes.
 Any cuts deemed necessary by the instructor will be made at that time.

 (iv) Members will conform to the Belgrade/Bozeman School Districts requirements with regards to attendance.
 If a member is not in school the day of an event, the member will not be allowed to perform or participate in class.

 (v) If any routine involves the use of props, it is the responsibility of the dancers’ family to work with the instructor in arranging transportation of the props to all competitions and recital.